brandonmcconnell/wpt-find/README.md

 ## Setting your local `wpt` directory path

-This script assumes that you have a local copy of the `wpt` repo on your machine located at `/wpt` which may not be the case for you.
-You can set the environment variable `WPT_FIND_DIRECTORY` to your local `wpt` directory path.
+This script assumes that you have a local copy of the `wpt` repo, which you will need to set the related environment variable `WPT_FIND_DIRECTORY` to in order for the function to properly scan the repository.

 ```bash
 export WPT_FIND_DIRECTORY="/your/path/to/wpt"